ryanluk4/ocaML/README.md

 One network is the exact CNN I made for the class, converted from Python (Tensorflow/Keras).
 This model achieved around 0.76 accuracy and validation on the Python dataset.
 I only changed the optimizer/learning rate to Adagrad, from SGD.

-The other network is more straightforward, with more even convolution layers, less dense layers, and less dropout.
-This model achieves lower loss values than the one above, which is most likely due to the structure and how the data is evaluated (I am not sure how the training works on the backend).
+The other network is more straightforward, with more evenly sized convolution layers, less dense layers, and less dropout.

 **cnn_scratch.ml**

 These networks are built from scratch, using type definitions.
 The network and layers are evaluated using a loss function and backpropagation.
 In the end, the final layer is softmax 10 for digit classification.
 From random sampling, these tests give a probability that the image is a given prediciton.

+To run:

 ```shell
 dune clean